invoiceninja/dockerfiles/README.md

 The PhantomJS key is set to `a-demo-key-with-low-quota-per-ip-address`.
 This demo key is limited to 100 requests per day.

-To set a different key feel free to add `-e PHANTOMJS_CLOUD_KEY='<INSERT YOUR PHANTOMJS KEY HERE>'` to thee docker command below.
+To set a different key feel free to add `-e PHANTOMJS_CLOUD_KEY='<INSERT YOUR PHANTOMJS KEY HERE>'` to the docker command below.

 For further configuration and toubleshotting regarding PhantomJS and Invoice Ninja [see documentation here](https://docs.invoiceninja.com/configure.html?#phantomjs).